NjbSyd/JavaPrograms/README.md

 ## Usage

-Copy the code and paste it in editor.
+Copy the code and paste it into the editor.
 Then run it accordingly.
->**_Please! make sure to save the file on same name as it is here._**
+>**_Please! make sure to save the file on the same name as it is here._**

 ## Topics Covered